alphagov/government-service-design-manual/service-manual/content-and-design/index.md

 If you're doing frontend coding you'll want to know about our [shared asset libraries](/service-manual/content-and-design/design-and-development-resources/shared-asset-libraries.html) and [Sass repositories](/service-manual/content-and-design/design-and-development-resources/sass-repositories.html).
 You'll also need to know which [browsers and devices](/service-manual/content-and-design/browsers-and-devices.html) to test with.

-We also have guides on [designing transactions](/service-manual/content-and-design/design-and-development-resources/designing-transactions.html) and [forms](/service-manual/content-and-design/design-and-development-resources/forms.html).
+We also have guides on  and [forms](/service-manual/content-and-design/design-and-development-resources/forms.html).

 [See all guides for designers](/service-manual/designers)